Kushner and Ivanka Trump detail big tech stake, art and hundreds of millions in assets

 His interest in Cadre, a tech company that helps investors crowdfund real estate projects, is worth as much as $25 million.
 Kushner's prior disclosure form listed Cadre's parent company and its value, but it did not break out Cadre separately.
 The Wall Street Journal reported Kushner's stake in Cadre in May.

 The new forms, which include separate ones from Ivanka Trump for the first time, also disclose the couple's art collection, valued at up to $25 million.
-Federal ethics officials advised the couple to disclose the collection because they considered it an investment, an attorney who helped Kushner and Trump prepare the forms told CNNMoney.
+Federal rules require only the disclosure of art held for investment purposes.
+The couple added the art to the form out of an abundance of caution, an attorney who helped Kushner and Trump prepare the forms said.

 All told, 77 items on the new form had been "inadvertently omitted" from Kushner's prior one.
 Some were properties or business interests that Kushner has divested.
 Most were bonds that Kushner had sold before he came into office, according to the couple's lawyer.